Tincre/docs.musicfox.io/README.md

+# docs.musicfox.io

 This is a [Next.js](https://nextjs.org) application hosted on the Tincre Vercel project.

-It does a permanent 308 redirect for all slugs after docs.musicfox.io/ to the [b00st.com community site](https://community.b00st.com).
+It does a **permanent 308 redirect for all slugs** after docs.musicfox.io/ to the [b00st.com community site](https://community.b00st.com).

 ## Getting started